-If banned, City would certainly appeal.
-Exclusion from next season’s Champions League is therefore extremely unlikely.
+City have appealed the decision to CAS, meaning that exclusion from next season’s Champions League is extremely unlikely.

 Any punishment would probably come into force for the 2020-21 season – at the end of which Pep Guardiola’s current contract is set to expire.

 Guardiola is yet to win the Champions League with City and, if banned for the 2020-21 campaign, next year could be his final opportunity.